Macrometacorp/docs/docs/photoniq/p3/view-p3-audit-log.md

 ## View Audit Log

+Perform these steps to view the P3 audit log:

 1. Log in to your PhotonIQ Performance Proxy dashboard.
 2. Click **Alerts & Audits**.
 3. Scroll down to the Audit Log table to view the log.